heatherbooker/blog/README.md

 - add archives page
 - add pagination
 - link from old urls to new ones
+- redirect from adventures-with-mozilla-con't to url without apostrophe
 - fix cartoon of my face in sidebar
 - make tags page prettier
 - make tags show on post pages (beside date)